cbgaindia/budget-basics/union-budget.rst

 There are three major categories of government accounts:

 * Consolidated Fund: The Consolidated Fund under Article 266(1) is what is usually known as the budget.
-It contains all receipts raised by government, money borrowed and receipts from loans given by government.
-Expenditures for different purposes (other than certain exceptional items which are met from Contingency Fund and Public Account) are incurred from this account.
+It contains all revenues received by the Government, all receipts from recoveries of loans given by the Government, and the entire amount of new loans raised by the Government.
+All expenditure of the Government is incurred from this Consolidated Fund.
+And, the Government cannot take out any amount from this without authorisation from Parliament.

 * Contingency Fund: The Contingency Fund is constituted under Article 267 of the Constitution of India and is a Rs 500 crores fund which is at the disposal of the President of India.
 It is for urgent or unforeseen expenditures which do not require prior legislative approval as opposed to the Consolidated Fund.
+However, the government must get such expenditure approved by the Parliament later.
+Moreover, with approval of the Parliament, the Government needs to withdraw funds from the Consolidated Fund (equivalent to the amount of expenditure from Contingency Fund) and replenish the Contingency Fund.

-* Public Account: The Public Account constituted under Article 266(1) of the Constitution is the government’s function as a custodian of the public money.
-People can deposit money with the government in the form of provident funds, small savings, etc. which does not belong to it and is to be paid back to the depositors on demand.
+* Public Account: The Public Account was constituted under Article 266(1) of the Constitution of India.
+Certain transactions, other than the normal receipts and expenditure of Government which are reported in the Consolidated Fund, enter Government accounts.
+Government acts more as a banker in case of these other transactions, for instance, the provident funds, small savings collections, other deposits, etc. The money received from such transactions is kept in the Public Account and the related disbursements are also made from there.
+Funds kept in the Public Account do not belong to Government, and the Government needs to pay back this money at some point of time to the persons and authorities who deposited them.
+Parliamentary authorisation for payments from the Public Account is, therefore, not required.

 What are the components of the Consolidated Fund of India?
 ----------------------------------------------------------

-The Consolidated Fund has Revenue and Capital Accounts which differ from each other based on assets generated or liabilities incurred.
+The Consolidated Fund has Revenue and Capital Account which differ from each other based on assets generated or liabilities incurred.
 There are expenditures and receipts under both accounts.

 **Revenue Account**

-Any expenditure that doesn’t create assets or reduce liabilities is treated as Revenue Expenditure.  e.g.: salaries, subsidies and interest payments, etc.
+This consists of Revenue Expenditure and Revenue Receipts.
+Any expenditure that doesn’t create assets or reduce liabilities is treated as **Revenue Expenditure**.
+Examples include salaries, subsidies, interest payments, etc.

-Proceeds from taxes, non-tax sources and other receipts are recorded as Revenue Receipts. e.g.: income tax, corporation tax, union excise duty, etc.
+Proceeds from taxes, non-tax sources of revenue and other receipts are recorded as **Revenue Receipts**.
+Income tax, corporation tax, Union excise duty, are some of the sources of tax-revenue, while interest receipts, fees/ user charges, and dividend & profits from government enterprises are some examples of non-tax revenue.

 **Capital Account**

-Any expenditure incurred for the purpose of creation of permanent assets or reduction of recurring liabilities is recorded as Capital Expenditure.
-Capital Receipts include receipts of a capital nature to be applied so as to set off capital expenditure.
-It results in an increase in liabilities or a reduction in assets.
+Capital Expenditure and Capital Receipts constitute the budget on the Capital Account.
+Any expenditure incurred for the purpose of creation of assets or reduction of liabilities is recorded as **Capital Expenditure**.

-**Contingency Fund**

-Under Article 267(2) of the Constitution, in addition to the Consolidated Fund, there is a Contingency Fund

-**Public Account**

-Public Account consists of Deposits and Advances in which the government is merely a custodian of the account and has a liability to repay.
+**Capital Receipts** are those that lead to a reduction in the assets or an increase in the liabilities of the government.
+Examples include recoveries of loans, earnings from disinvestment and debt.

+In addition to these, expenditure is also classified into the following categories:

+**Plan and Non-Plan Expenditure**

+**Plan Expenditure** is meant for financing the schemes and programmes especially framed under the given Plan (the Five Year Plan) or the unfinished tasks of the previous Plans.

+Once a programme or scheme pursued under a specific Plan completes its duration, the maintenance cost and future running expenditures on the assets created or staff recruited are not regarded as Plan Expenditure.

+Any expenditure of the government that does not fall under the Plan Expenditure is **Non-Plan Expenditure**.

 **Voted and Charged Expenditure**

-Expenditure that has to be authorised by the legislature/parliament is Voted Expenditure while that which is automatically debited from the Consolidated Fund of India is called Charged Expenditure.
+Expenditure that has to be authorised by the legislature/parliament is **Voted Expenditure** while that which is automatically debited from the Consolidated Fund of India is called **Charged Expenditure**.
 E.g.: interest payments, salaries of the President, Lok Sabha speaker, etc. cannot be voted upon in the Parliament.

 Money Flow
 ----------